Key Takeaways

 What Happens If You Miss Open Season?

 Missing the Open Season window could have serious consequences for your health coverage in 2025.
 Employees and retirees who do not enroll in a PSHB plan during Open Season may face lapses in coverage or be automatically assigned to a default plan, which might not be the best fit for their healthcare needs.
+To avoid any disruption in coverage, it’s crucial to mark your calendar for the November 11 – December 9, 2024 period and take proactive steps to explore your options and enroll in a PSHB plan.

 The Impact on Retirees and Medicare-Eligible Postal Workers

 For postal retirees, particularly those who are eligible for Medicare, there are additional factors to consider when choosing a PSHB plan.
 The new PSHB program will require most retirees who are eligible for Medicare to enroll in Medicare Part A and Part B. This will serve as the primary coverage, with the PSHB plan acting as secondary coverage.
+This shift is designed to reduce healthcare costs for both the USPS and its retirees by leveraging Medicare’s coverage.
+However, it also means that retirees must pay attention to how their PSHB plan integrates with Medicare and ensure they are enrolled in both Medicare Parts A and B to avoid potential penalties or gaps in coverage.

 Medicare Enrollment Requirements for Retirees

 If you’re a postal retiree who is 65 or older, you must enroll in Medicare Part A (hospital insurance) and Part B (medical insurance) to continue receiving full coverage under your PSHB plan.
 The PSHB plan will then act as secondary insurance, covering costs that Medicare does not, such as deductibles, coinsurance, and other out-of-pocket expenses.
+For retirees who are not yet Medicare-eligible, the PSHB program will provide comprehensive coverage until they become eligible for Medicare, at which point they’ll need to enroll in Medicare to maintain full benefits under the PSHB system.

 How the PSHB Program Affects Active Postal Employees

 Active USPS employees will also see changes in their healthcare coverage starting in 2025.
 While the PSHB program will offer comparable benefits to those available under the FEHB, postal employees will have access to a distinct set of plans tailored specifically for their needs.
+For current workers, Open Season in 2024 will be an important time to evaluate your healthcare needs, consider any anticipated changes in your family’s healthcare usage, and select a plan that provides the right balance of coverage and affordability.

 Long-Term Impact on USPS Employees’ Health Benefits

 The shift to the PSHB program is expected to streamline healthcare coverage for USPS workers, offering a more specialized approach to benefits.
 With USPS-specific plans, employees and retirees may have more control over their healthcare options, though they will need to navigate new plan offerings and ensure they understand how the new system works.
+In the long run, the introduction of the PSHB program is intended to help stabilize USPS finances while maintaining competitive health benefits for its workforce.
+However, the onus is on employees and retirees to stay informed and actively participate in Open Season to secure the most appropriate coverage.

 What Postal Employees Should Expect from the PSHB Transition

 The transition from FEHB to PSHB will likely come with some growing pains, as employees and retirees adjust to the new system.
 It’s important to stay informed about key deadlines, attend USPS informational sessions, and thoroughly review your health plan options before Open Season.
+While the PSHB program is designed to offer similar or improved coverage compared to FEHB, there may be differences in premiums, out-of-pocket costs, and provider networks.
+Doing your homework now will ensure you’re prepared for the switch in 2025.

 Next Steps: Staying Informed and Prepared

 As the USPS implements the new Postal Service Health Benefits (PSHB) program, it’s more important than ever for employees and retirees to stay informed about their healthcare options.
 With Open Season quickly approaching, now is the time to start researching the PSHB plans, reviewing your healthcare needs, and preparing to make the best choice for you and your family.
+By staying proactive and understanding the changes ahead, USPS workers and retirees can navigate the transition smoothly and ensure they continue to receive the health coverage they need.